 Friday, 5 January 2018

-TEn Insurance Services, the AR network for small and start-up brokers, is pleased to announce the launch of its new Personal Lines Department, based in Sutton Coldfield.
+TEn Insurance Services, the AR network for small and start-up brokers, is pleased to announce the launch of its new Personal Lines Department.
 This follows on from and compliments the establishment of a Private Clients Team, located in Princes Risborough, since September 2017.

 TEn was itself launched as a purely Commercial insurance network in 2005, but had begun to support High Net Worth business before the end its first year.
 EDI type policies were outsourced to a company then known as Outright, which was subsequently purchased by Fortis/Ageas.